 “Yeah, what would I know about it.
 I only graduated from the school and know about 400 West Point classmates who did the same.”
 (My article on ranger school is at www.johntreed.com/ranger.html.)

-I do not remember any “wounded warriors” back then.
+I do not remember any “wounded warriors” back then—or “warriors” who were not wounded.
 There were disabled vets, but they were not on TV.
 They got the help they needed from the Veterans Administration and there was little discussion of it.
 Some, like Senators Daniel Inouye and Bob Dole and John McCain parlayed their war wounds into political careers.
 Dole ran for president on the Republican ticket in 1996; McCain in 2008.

 I think disabled vets may have received some preference for some government jobs.